jliu70/adafruit.usedgoodies.com/docs/circuitpython/installation.md

     - If the copy is successful, you should see the Bootloader drive automatically unmount, and then a new drive usually named `CIRCUITPY` will automatically mount

-If the above three steps are done successfully, you are done!
+If the above three steps complete successfully, you are done!
 You can start coding with CircuitPython on your device.
 Thereafter when you reconnect your device to your computer, it should automatically been seen as a USB drive named `CIRCUITPY`.
 You will no longer see the bootloader disk mounted unless you place the device into bootloader mode -- usually you will only go to the bootloader mode to upgrade CircuitPython.

 Located on your `CIRCUITPY` drive folder, the main starter program is `code.py`

-Use any editor of your choice  --  saved changes to `code.py` run immediately.
+Use any editor of your choice  --  changes saved to `code.py` run immediately.

 !!! note
     *A Beginner's Recommendation*.